 Discover more at University of Bridgeport

-A Bachelor’s in Medical Laboratory Science opens up a world of opportunities, whether you want to stay in the lab, move into management, or even step into a business role like pharmaceutical sales.
+A bachelor’s in Medical Laboratory Science opens up a world of opportunities, whether you want to stay in the lab, move into management, or even step into a business role like pharmaceutical sales.
 The best part?
 Many medical lab science jobs come with excellent salaries and strong job security.
 No matter your path, your MLS degree is your ticket to a fulfilling and well-paid career!